Skip to main content

 Before shot of our schedule and after shot of our schedule showing the results of the Auto-Scheduler:

-In this example, observe that the software matched as many shifts as possible with our employees that work at this particular location, according to the positions they hold and their availability to work.
+In the above example, observe that the software matched as many shifts as possible with our employees that work at this particular location, according to the positions they hold and their availability to work.
 And that's how auto-scheduling can save you TONS of time!

 See auto-scheduling in action here!